Move a Ceph Monitor daemon to another node#

 Once done, Rook removes the obsolete Ceph Monitor from the node and creates

 a new one on the specified node with a new letter.
-For example, if the a
+For example, if the a,

-Ceph Monitors were in quorum and mon-c
+b, and c Ceph Monitors were in quorum and mon-c was obsolete, Rook

-.
+removes mon-c and creates mon-d.
 In this case, the new quorum includes